Blog

 Step 4: Setting Up Reporting for Business Units

-- Navigate to Reports > Dashboards and create a new dashboard per Business Unit.
+Go to Reports > Dashboards and create a new dashboard for each Brand.

-- Use filters like Business Unit, Deal Pipeline, or Region to ensure accurate data segmentation.
+Use filters like Brand, Deal Pipeline, or Region to fine-tune your reports.

 Common Challenges & How to Overcome Them